SlimGIS/FeatureSamplesForWinForms/README.md

-# SlimGIS MapKit Basic Samples for WinForms
+# Feature Samples for WinForms Map Kit

 In the [previous thread](https://github.com/SlimGIS/QuickstartSampleForWinForms), we guided you to walk through a simple quick start sample of SlimGIS MapKit for WinForms.
 In this thread, we will show you more features.
 Here is a preview of our samples.